Maglev: Electromagnetic suspension (EMS)

 Electromagnetic suspension (EMS) is used to levitate the Transrapid on the track, so that the train can be faster than wheeled mass transit systems.

 In electromagnetic suspension (EMS) systems, the train levitates by attraction to a ferromagnetic (usually steel) rail while electromagnets, attached to the train, are oriented toward the rail from below.
-The system is typically arranged on a series of C-shaped arms, with the upper portion of the arm attached to the vehicle, and the lower inside edge containing the magnets.
+The system is typically arranged on a series of C-shaped arms, with the upper portion of each arm attached to the vehicle and the lower inner edge containing the magnets.
 The rail is situated inside the C, between the upper and lower edges.

 Magnetic attraction varies inversely with the square of distance, so minor changes in distance between the magnets and the rail produce greatly varying forces.
 These changes in force are dynamically unstable—a slight divergence from the optimum position tends to grow, requiring sophisticated feedback systems to maintain a constant distance from the track, (approximately 15 mm).

-The major advantage to suspended maglev systems is that they work at all speeds, unlike electrodynamic systems, which only work at a minimum speed of about 30 km/h.
-This eliminates the need for a separate low-speed suspension system, and can simplify track layout.
-On the downside, the dynamic instability demands fine track tolerances, which can offset this advantage.
+The major advantage of suspended maglev systems is that they work at all speeds, unlike electrodynamic systems, which only work at a minimum speed of about 30 km/h.
+This eliminates the need for a separate low-speed suspension system and can simplify track layout.
+On the downside, dynamic instability requires tight track tolerances, which can offset this advantage.
 Eric Laithwaite was concerned that to meet required tolerances, the gap between magnets and rail would have to be increased to the point where the magnets would be unreasonably large.
 In practice, this problem was addressed through improved feedback systems, which support the required tolerances.

-Air gap and energy efficiency can be improved by using the so-called "Hybrid Electromagnetic Suspension (H-EMS)", where the main levitation force is generated by permanent magnets, while the electromagnet controls the air gap, what is called electropermanent magnets.
-Ideally it would take negligible power to stabilize the suspension and in practice the power requirement is less than it would be if the entire suspension force were provided by electromagnets alone.
+Hybrid electromagnetic suspension (H-EMS)

+Hybrid electromagnetic suspension (H-EMS) is a variation on EMS that uses permanent magnets to provide the main lifting force.
+Because the electromagnets only need to provide stabilisation, the air gap can be increased and the energy usage reduced.